Pratik-7i/Background-Processing/README.md

 If your app’s server-based content changes infrequently or at irregular intervals, you can use background notifications to notify your app when new content becomes available.
 A background notification is a remote notification that doesn’t display an alert, play a sound, or badge your app’s icon.
 It wakes your app in the background and gives it time to initiate downloads from your server and update its content.

-In the demo using BGAppRefreshTask, weather information is fetched from the server as following screenshots:
+In the demo using background notifications, while app is killed (even not running in the background) - send a background notifiation.
+Later, open the app and you will see the updated drinks menu already fetched from the server as following screenshots:

 ![IMG_8865](https://user-images.githubusercontent.com/96768526/170838703-9d34a4f9-1f1d-49d1-adfd-18508b11da90.PNG)
 ![IMG_8864](https://user-images.githubusercontent.com/96768526/170838705-9ed8c34f-850a-47af-bf13-95c0ed6c1905.PNG)